Miranda Haywood-Curry (Executive Director & Dance Instructor)

 Grace Phillips - Pre Ballet Assistant

-Ms. Grace is a Sophomore at Greenville High School.
-She has been a member of the Varsity Dance Team for two years in a row.
+Ms. Grace is a Junior at Greenville High School.
+She has been a member of the Varsity Dance Team for three years in a row.
 Her hobbies are dancing, babysitting, drawing, running, swimming, and baking.
 Ms. Phillips has been an pre ballet assistant for 4 years and is an dance instructor at the School of Rockford Ballet.

 Emma Kent - Pre Ballet Assistant

-Ms. Kent has been dancing at Flat River Dance Company for the past 12 years.
-She has received scholarships and/or attended multiple summer intensive programs including the Joffrey Ballet in New York, Grand Rapids Ballet Company, Blue Lake fine Arts Camp, and Flat River Dance Company over the past seven years.
+Ms. Kent has been dancing at Flat River Dance Company for the past 13years.
+She has received scholarships and/or attended multiple summer intensive programs including the American Ballet Theatre in Alabama, Joffrey Ballet in New York, Grand Rapids Ballet Company, Blue Lake fine Arts Camp, and Flat River Dance Company over the past eight years.
 Outside of dance she is a NHS member and plays percussion in the Lakeview High School concert and marching bands.

 Lindsey Farmer - Pre Ballet Assistant